emmawalshdev/kaytea_art/README.md

 * [django-countries](https://pypi.org/project/django-countries/) - A Django application that provides country choices for use with forms, flag icons static files, and a country field for models.

-* [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Provides a |crispy filter and {% crispy %} tag that allows for control over the rendering behaviour of Django forms in a very elegant and DRY way.
+* [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Provides a |crispy filter and {% crispy %} tag that allows for control over the rendering behavior of Django forms in a very elegant and DRY way.

 * [django-js-asset](https://pypi.org/project/django-js-asset/) - Provides a way of inserting script tags into Django templates that provide extra attributes such as `id` and `data-*` for CSP-compatible data injection.